 Sprinkle just a little sugar over the top of it.

-Add a scoop of ice cream if you like, and enjoy!
+Add a scoop of ice cream if you like and enjoy your blackberry cobbler!

 - 1 cup milk